btzy/nativefiledialog-extended/README.md

 # Reporting Bugs #

-Please use the Github issue tracker to report bugs or to contribute to this repository.
+Please use the GitHub issue tracker to report bugs or to contribute to this repository.

-As this is a new project, it hasn't been battle-tested yet.
 Feel free to submit bug reports of any kind.

 # Credit #

-Bernard Teo (me) and other contributors for everything that wasn't from Michael Labbe's [Native File Dialog](https://github.com/mlabbe/nativefiledialog)).
+Bernard Teo (me) and other contributors for everything that wasn't from Michael Labbe's [Native File Dialog](https://github.com/mlabbe/nativefiledialog).

-[Michael Labbe](https://github.com/mlabbe) for his awesome Native File Dialog library, and other contributors to that library.
+[Michael Labbe](https://github.com/mlabbe) for his awesome Native File Dialog library, and the other contributors to that library.

 Much of this README has also been copied from the README of original Native File Dialog repository.